mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 13 April 2025

-- The average temperature today is 8.19˚C,
+- The average temperature today is 7.61˚C,
-- With highs of 8.19˚C and lows of 8.19˚C,
+- With highs of 7.61˚C and lows of 7.6˚C,
-- It may feel like 6.25˚C with broken clouds
+- It may feel like 7.61˚C with scattered clouds
-- The wind speed is 3.14m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1006hPa and humidity is 79%
+- The pressure is 1006hPa and humidity is 78%
 - The sun will rise at 05:15 and set at 19:01

 <!-- weather_marker ends -->